-- The amount of sunlight you want streaming in.
+- The amount of sunlight you want streaming in

 - The mood and décor of your room.
-For example, heavier fabrics suit more traditional rooms while sheer fabrics work best in more minimalistic rooms.
+For example, heavier fabrics suit more traditional rooms while sheer fabrics work best in more minimalistic rooms

 Remember, each fabric falls differently from an elevation and therefore will look different when pleated and drawn back.

-Dress them drapes up or tone them down.
+Dress them up or tone them down.
 Trims and accessories for curtains range from pull-backs and valances to ornamental curtain tracks fixed on the wall above the curtains.
 Trims and accessories can be cleverly accompanied with light drapes to add richness and grandeur.
 Valance, the decorative frilled fabric placed at the top of the window, is an excellent way to add embellishment to your room.
 On the other hand, simple pull-backs and absence of decorative trims will make fabrics like velvet or satin look chic and sleek.
 This again will depend on the effect you want to achieve.

-Here’s where you weigh the functionality of the curtains and drapes that you have chosen.
+Here’s where you weigh the functionality of the curtains or drapes that you have chosen.
 If the curtain hangs on a window that receives direct sunlight, a protective lining can make it more opaque, fade slower and last longer.
 Also, two layers – one sheer, one opaque can give you the flexibility to choose the amount of privacy and light you want.
 The fact remains that a lining makes drapes heavier — so choose wisely.